decaporg/gatsby-starter-decap-cms/README.md

 - Create Blog posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
-- Uses Bulma for styling, but size is reduced by `purge-css-plugin`
+- Uses Bulma for styling, but size is reduced by `gatsy-plugin-purgecss`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
-- Uses `gatsby-image` with Netlify-CMS preview support
+- Uses `gatsby-plugin-image` with Netlify-CMS preview support
 - Separate components for everything
 - Netlify deploy configuration
-- Netlify function support, see `lambda` folder
+- Netlify function support, see `netlify/functions` folder
 - Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
 - ..and more